 - You don’t need to purchase all of your books prior to arrival

-You may want to buy your books first thing, but I promise, you don’t need to, unless you want to start reading before enrolment!
-Most books that are required for our courses are available borrow for long periods from the library, or can be download in eBook form onto your device.
-For those books you do need to purchase, there is plenty of opportunity to buy them during freshers’ week.
-You can even buy them second hand to save some money.
+You may want to buy your books first thing, but I promise, you don’t need to unless you want to start reading before enrolment!
+Most books that are required for our courses are available to borrow for long periods from the library or can be download in eBook form onto your device.
+You can even buy them second-hand to save some money.

 - There are plenty of transport options